stan-dev/design-docs/designs/0032-stan-output-formats.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The more different kinds of output files, more effort required on the part of the user to configure and manage these outputs.

 Implementing and testing the output handlers and formatters is a non-trivial effort, especially the effort required to implement the Apache Arrow formatters.
 This will require writing functions which translate the model variable structure